-Set the Fallback Server field of the VIP to the IP address:port of the fallback server, e.g. 192.168.2.10:80
+The fallback server can also be any appropriate external server.
+To use this, set the Fallback Server and Fallback Server Ports field of the VIP to the IP address & port of the fallback server, e.g. 192.168.2.10 & 80.

 For DR mode the fallback server must be listening on the same port as the VIP.
-Also, don't forget to solve the ARP problem for the dedicated fallback server
+Also, don't forget to solve the ARP problem for the dedicated fallback server if used